jnkroeker/chyme/README.md

                     onto container at /in

     2021-05-21: all stages of chyme work;
-                    pulls a .mov file from S3, processes it using ffmpeg docker container, uploads mpg-dash manifest file to another S3 bucket
+                    pulls a .mov file from S3, processes it using ffmpeg docker container, uploads mpg-dash manifest file to another S3

+    2022-12-10: upgraded vault to v1.10.0

+                need to add graceful shutdown of worker when interrupt signal received